 Have you heard of CLT – Cross Laminated Timber System?
 How many floors can a wooden structure has maximum?
 Traditional wooden structures seem to have lost their fashion in the past century.
 However thanks to this new technology, wood, an indispensable building material for centuries, keeps up with the modern age.
+Before you start reading this article, I recommend you to visit the relative article about Timber Structure and Advantages of Timber in Architecture.

 What is CLT?